conordoh98/CSU22012-group-project/README.md

 Conor Doherty - Created the github repository.
 Created the basic java project.
 Wrote the frontInterface.java file which is the interface for the user to pick a function, enter the search query information and returns data.

 Mohamed Difallah -
+Created the ShortestPath class for finding the path between two stops under the given specifications.

 Aaron Bruce -

 John Cosgrove - Created tripSearch.java and coded part 3 of the assignment.
 Then helped Conor integrate it with interface.